 Specific COVID guidelines for our fall 2022 rehearsals will be shared in September prior to our first meeting.

 In a typical season, our rehearsals culminate in public winter and spring performances and sharing our music throughout the community.
-For our 2021/22 season we are tentatively planning to host a limited winter concert series at MYARTS and a spring concert series at the Capitol Theater, Overture Center for the Arts.
+For our 2021/22 season we are tentatively planning to host a limited winter concert series at MYARTS and a spring concert series, location TBD.
 Our public concerts are ticketed events and information regarding purchasing tickets is shared with parents and the public several weeks before the event is scheduled.
 MYC singers wishing to attend a concert in which they do not perform always receive a complimentary ticket.

 Due to copyright law, individual audio or video recordings are not permitted at our concerts.
 MYC concerts are professionally recorded by Audio for the Arts and are available for viewing on our YouTube channel (both during the concert via live stream and later).
 Seating for each concert begins approximately 30 minutes in advance.
 Pre-concert warm-ups are generally closed to families and audience members to allow singers to focus on their music and final instructions.
 Individual choirs may have other performances scheduled throughout the year; some are open to the public, while others are for private groups.
 When a performance is added to a calendar, families are always notified.